-a) Identification and definition of the methods and measures (metrics) used to monitor distribution system planning process performance, providing for each a brief description of its purpose, form (e.g. formula if quantitative metric) and driver (e.g. consumer, legislative, regulatory, corporate).
-These measures and metrics are expected to address, but need not be limited to:
+- a) Identification and definition of the methods and measures (metrics) used to monitor distribution system planning process performance, providing for each a brief description of its purpose, form (e.g. formula if quantitative metric) and driver (e.g. consumer, legislative, regulatory, corporate).
+These measures and metrics are expected to address, but need not be limited to: - Customer oriented performance (e.g. customer bill impacts, reliability, power quality) - Cost efficiency and effectiveness with respect to planning quality and DSP implementation (e.g. physical and financial progress vs. plan, actual vs. planned cost of work completed) - Asset and/or system operations performance (e.g. line losses) - b) Unit cost metrics for capital expenditures and operating & maintenance (O&M) per customer, kilometer of line, and peak capacity as outlined in Appendix 5-A.

-- Customer oriented performance (e.g. customer bill impacts, reliability, power quality) - Cost efficiency and effectiveness with respect to planning quality and DSP implementation (e.g. physical and financial progress vs. plan, actual vs. planned cost of work completed) - Asset and/or system operations performance (e.g. line losses) - b) Unit cost metrics for capital expenditures and operating & maintenance (O&M) per customer, kilometer of line, and peak capacity as outlined in Appendix 5-A. - c) A summary of performance for the historical period using the methods and measures (metrics/targets) identified and described above, and how this performance has trended over the period.
-This summary must include historical period data on11: - All interruptions - All interruptions excluding loss of supply - All interruptions excluding Major Events and loss of supply for the following: - The distribution system average interruption frequency index (SAIFI) - System average interruption duration index (SAIDI)12
+A summary of performance for the historical period using the methods and measures (metrics/targets) identified and described above, and how this performance has trended over the period.
+This summary must include historical period data on13: